carlosb1/disney-challenge/README.md

 This second method is the best one for test purposes

 ## Deliverables
+- Download the offline model with `python download_model.py`
 - For checking the ML, go to the `infra` folder.
 - For checking the results: `http://localhost` or `http://0.0.0.0:8000`